 The rewards structure is as follows:

-- Earn 2X points per dollar on dining (includes delivery services), take out, dining out, and travel
+- Earn 3X points per dollar on dining (includes delivery services), take out, and dining out

 - Earn 1X points per dollar on everything else